Under the Skin (2013 film): Casting

 Gemma Arterton, Eva Green, January Jones, Abbie Cornish and Olivia Wilde were considered for the lead.
 In 2015, Arterton said that she had been Glazer's first choice but the film had needed a bigger star to get funding.
 The role went to Scarlett Johansson, who remained committed to the project for four years before it was made.
 Johansson was known for her roles in blockbusters such as the Marvel Cinematic Universe films.
 Glazer said: "It made a great deal of sense to cast somebody very well known out of context.
 I remember seeing her walking along the street in a pink jumper on a long lens and she looks like an exotic insect on the wrong continent."
 Despite her fame, Johansson was rarely recognised, as members of the public did not believe it could be her.
 For the role, she learnt to drive a van and mastered an English accent.

-Jeremy McWilliams, a championship road racer, was cast as the motorcyclist, as the film required a skilful motorcyclist who could ride through the Scottish Highlands at high speeds in bad weather.
+Jeremy McWilliams, a championship road racer, was cast as the motorcyclist, as the film required a skillful motorcyclist who could ride through the Scottish Highlands at high speeds in bad weather.
 The logger was played by the owner of a location researched for the film.
 For the man with disfigurement, Glazer did not want to use prosthetics; the production team contacted the charity Changing Faces, which supports people with facial disfigurements.
 The role went to Adam Pearson, who has neurofibromatosis and had worked in television production.
 Pearson's suggestions about how Johansson's character could lure his character were used in the script.

 Filming

-As Glazer wanted the film to feel realistic, most characters were played by non-actors.
+As Glazer wanted the film to feel realistic, most characters were played by actors with no experience.
 Many scenes, such as those set in the nightclub and shopping centre, and the scenes in which Johansson's character picks up men in the van, were unscripted sequences filmed with hidden cameras.
 Afterwards, the production team informed the subjects that they had been filmed and asked permission to use the footage.
 Glazer said the men were "talked through what extremes they would have to go to if they agreed to take part in the film once they understood what we were doing".

 The crew built their own cameras to shoot some scenes.
 Johansson drove the van with the crew inside, and towed a trailer containing a generator for their equipment.
 To create the black room in which her character traps men, the crew built a set with a reflective floor, blackout and custom lighting.
 The men were filmed walking into a pool whose floor sank as they walked, submerging them.
 The scenes were finished with computer graphics.

 Filming locations included Argyle Street, Glasgow, Buchanan Galleries, Auchmithie Beach, Arbroath, Almondvale, Livingston, Loch Restil and Lochgoilhead, Cairndow, Wanlockhead, Dumfries & Galloway, Tantallon Castle, North Berwick, Port Glasgow, Wishaw, Kilsyth and the vicinity of Celtic Park.